California’s Paid Family Leave insurance program (PFL) provides you 60-70% of your wages while you take off up to eight weeks of work in order to:

 - You have lost wages because you are care-taking for a seriously ill family member, bonding with a new child, or participating in any military event or attending to an essential need resulting from a family member’s foreign deployment.

-- You made no less than $300, from which SDI (State Disability Insurance) deductions were withheld during your base period.
+- You made no less than $300, from which SDI (California State Disability Insurance Program) deductions were withheld during your base period.

-- You submitted a completed claim form to the EDD (Employment Development Department) no earlier than your first day of family leave and no later than your 41st day of family leave.1
+- You submitted a completed claim form to the EDD (California Employment Development Department) no earlier than your first day of family leave and no later than your 41st day of family leave.1

 For new parents to receive PFL benefits, the child must have been welcomed into your family in the last 12-month period through